ta4j/ta4j-wiki/Indicators-Inventory.md

 ## Summary

-- **ta4j-core** currently provides indicator classes across helpers, averages, volatility, momentum, trend, volume, candles, pivots, swing, Elliott, statistics, renko, and analysis.
-Forecasting entries above are CF-289 branch-only until the matching ta4j release includes them.
+- **ta4j-core** currently provides indicator classes across helpers, averages, volatility, momentum, trend, volume, candles, pivots, swing, Elliott, statistics, renko, analysis, and the forecast workflow released in 0.23.0.
+Estimator-independent forecast-state entries above target 0.23.1.
 - The inventory also tracks supporting public types (facades, enums, records, interfaces) in indicator packages that are required for complete API coverage.
 - **ta4j-examples** adds charting-oriented indicators (labels, channel boundary).
 - All entries above use the **fully qualified name** and **class name** and a **short description as in the ta4j codebase**.